-Directorate for Social, Behavioral & Economic Sciences
+Directorate for Social, Behavioral and Economic Sciences

-Science of Science and Innovation Policy Doctoral Dissertation Research Improvement Grants
+Science of Science and Innovation Policy Doctoral Dissertation Research Improvement Grants (SciSIP-DDRIG)

 The Science of Science & Innovation Policy (SciSIP) program supports research designed to advance the scientific basis of science and innovation policy.
-Research funded by the program thus develops, improves and expands models, analytical tools, data and metrics that can be applied in the science policy decision making process.
-For example, research proposals may develop behavioral and analytical conceptualizations, frameworks or models that have applications across a broad array of SciSIP challenges, including the relationship between broader participation and innovation or creativity.
-Proposals may also develop methodologies to analyze science and technology data, and to convey the information to a variety of audiences.
-Researchers are also encouraged to create or improve science and engineering data, metrics and indicators reflecting current discovery, particularly proposals that demonstrate the viability of collecting and analyzing data on knowledge generation and innovation in organizations.
+The program funds research to develop models, analytical tools, data and metrics that can be applied in the science policy decision making process and concern the use and allocation of scarce scientific resources.
+For example, research proposals may develop behavioral and analytical conceptualizations, frameworks or models that have applications across the broad array of science and innovation policy challenges.
+Proposals may also develop methodologies to analyze science, technology and innovation data, and to usefully convey that information to a variety of audiences.
+Proposals that create and improve science, engineering and innovation data, including the design of new metrics and indicators, particularly proposals that demonstrate the viability of collecting and analyzing data on knowledge generation and innovation in organizations, are encouraged.

+This program provides educational opportunities for Graduate Students.
 Individuals interested in applying for funding should see the program guidelines above.